Chat Control is back & we've got only a few weeks to stop the EU CSAM scanning plans.

 But what makes this even worse is that this 2025 version doesn’t just recycle previous proposals for client-side scanning by the EU — it goes further.
 If passed, law enforcement all over Europe will be able to compel online communication providers to scan for “unknown” content using unreliable AI, not just for known illegal material.
 This risks exposing your most intimate private conversations and photos.

-With all the privacy-issues we are already seeing around AI tools - just think about how Google might train its AI with all your data, how LinkedIn opted users into AI training without explicit consent - people are now actively looking into how to disable Gemini on Android, or how to turn off Meta AI on WhatsApp.
+With all the privacy-issues we are already seeing around AI tools - just think about how Google might train its AI with all your data, how LinkedIn opted users into AI training without asking for consent - people are now actively looking into how to disable Gemini on Android, or how to turn off Meta AI on WhatsApp.
 And, yes, as a privacy-first email provider, we can also say that using AI in email is not a good idea.

-Despite this trend - to protect ones data from aggressive AI-abuse - EU politicians want to give AI even more and deeper access into everything we do online, including scanning encrypted messages.
+Despite this trend - to protect ones data from aggressive AI-abuse - EU politicians want to give AI even more and deeper access into everything we do online, including scanning of encrypted messages.
 Instead of protecting users’ data, politicians want to create an encryption backdoor that threatens the security and privacy of everyone.

 If Chat Control is passed, opaque AI algorithms will decide whether your personal messages and your private pictures will be flagged or leaked.
 This undermines online privacy for over 450 million EU citizens, which is something we must not accept.
 What’s more, a leaked German government memo confirms the Council’s own lawyers believe this draft law violates fundamental rights, weakens encryption, and is unlikely to survive in court — achieving nothing for child protection while destroying privacy for all.